Enough is enough, Sajid Javid tells Boris Johnson

 "And it's not fair on Conservative members and voters who rightly expect better standards from the party they supported."

-In an apparent message to members of the Cabinet who have stayed, he said: "Not doing something is an active decision".

-He told MPs: "Last month I gave the benefit of doubt one last time...
-I have concluded that the problem starts at the top and I believe that is not going to change and that means that it is for those of us in a position who have responsibility to make that change.
+He added: "I do fear that the reset button can only work so many times.
+There's only so many times you can turn that machine on and off before you realise that something is fundamentally wrong ...
+I have concluded that the problem starts at the top and I believe that is not going to change".

-"I wish my Cabinet colleagues well and I can see they have decided to remain in the Cabinet.
-They will have their own reasons."
+In an apparent message to members of the cabinet who have stayed, he said: "Not doing something is an active decision".

+It would not be surprising if more junior ministers now heed Sajid Javid's call to go.

+But he also attempted to shame cabinet colleagues who did not join him in resigning.